 The standard mileage rate can get expensive and out of control if you are not using a 21st-century mileage log.
 The rate is easy calculate, and you would expect a simple mileage log to do the trick.
 However, it is not that simple.

 Microsoft Excel mileage logs seem to be the choice for a lot of companies.
-These types of mileage logs require not only a separate appointment or call log, but also a process to calculate the mileage.
+These types of mileage logs require not only a separate appointment or call log, but also a process to calculate the business mileage.
 This creates several problems.
 First, a spreadsheet mileage log requires a significant amount of unproductive time for a simple task.
 Second, many mobile employees will unfortunately take short cuts to reduce the time required and will estimate mileage.
 Not only is manual recording prone to errors, but an overstatement of mileage will cost the organization.

 Now, there are a quite a few mileage-tracking solutions that integrate with your existing business systems to track mileage—not employees—in an accurate and real time method.
 Avoiding self-reported mileage logs is a big opportunity to save time, mileage, and money.
 However, by continuing to allow employees to self-report mileage, you are giving them a blank check for mileage.